 Isn’t it time for more equality of access?

-This begs the question, how is it fair that first-time mums with low-risk pregnancies can plan to have their child in hospital, at home, or in a midwife-led unit, while women with a BMI over 35 are generally restricted to birthing only in an obstetric unit, even if they’ve had previously uncomplicated births?
+This begs the question: How is it fair that first-timers with supposedly low-risk pregnancies can plan to birth where they like, while those with a BMI over 35 face restrictions, even if they’ve had previously uncomplicated births?

 This finding does highlight a possible anomaly in the guidance given to women on where to give birthDr Jennifer Hollowell, lead author of the study

-As expected, the researchers found that the risks of complications during childbirth increase with increasing BMI even among otherwise healthy women.
-But the increase was surprisingly modest; only 6–12% compared with women with a ‘normal’ BMI.
+As expected, the researchers found that the risks of complications during childbirth increase with increasing BMI.
+But the increase was modest; only 6–12% compared with those with a ‘normal’ BMI.

 I then met the Supervisor of Midwives, who was far more amenable.
 The SoM said that she thought current policies are non-sensical and discriminatory, and that as far as she was concerned, she was more interested in my previous birth history as an indicator of how this birth would go.
 I’m so pleased this study validates her lived experience!
-(I still had to sign a document saying that I was undertaking home birth against medical advice, though).
+She couldn’t grant me access to the MLU, not that I’d have taken the option, and I still had to sign a document saying that I was undertaking home birth against medical advice, but I was signed over to the home birth team.

 However, without the discriminatory policies, I would never have had the inclination or determination to birth at home.
 Which was wonderful, and I’d do it again in a heartbeat.
 Every cloud, eh?